-We now look at a certain mis-use of object stores, which has been unfortunately advocated by object store advocates several years ago.
-Some advocates appear to have learned from bad experiences with suchalike setups (see examples in section Explanations from DSM and WorkingSet Theory), no longer propagating suchalike mis-uses anymore, but to focus on more appropriate use cases for native object stores instead.
+We now look at a mis-use of object stores, which has been unfortunately advocated by object store advocates several years ago.
+Some advocates appear to have learned from bad experiences with suchalike setups (see examples in section 4.3.5), no longer propagating suchalike mis-uses anymore, but to focus on more appropriate use cases for native object stores instead.

-We continue by looking at the client part of distributed block devices / distributed filesystems on top of OSDs, and/or on top of distributed object stores, or similar.
+We continue by looking at the client part of distributed block devices / distributed filesystems on top of OSDs.
+The following example requires POSIX compliance10 for toplevel application Apache webhosting with ssh access: